jaxxstorm/leebriggs.co.uk/_posts/2016-11-15-using-hiera-eyaml-gpg.md

     └── role.eyaml
 {% endhighlight %}

-With this kind of layout, it's possible to allow users access to certain app credentials, dcs or even environments, without compromising all the credentials in hiera.
+With this kind of layout, it's possible to allow users access to certain app credentials, datacenters or even environments, without compromising all the credentials in hiera.

 The format of the hiera-eyaml-gpg.recipients file is simple, it simply lists the GPG keys that are allowed to encrypt/decrypt values: